-- (a) Prepare, from the information contained in the computer printout, your analysis and comments on the company's performance during the month of December Year 8, as background for the board meeting. - (b) List, with reasons, three questions you would ask at the meeting in order to give you a fuller understanding of the company's performance during the month.
+- (1) Prepare, from the information contained in the computer print-out, your analysis and comments on the company's performance during the month of December Year 8, as background for the board meeting. - (2) List, with reasons, three questions you would ask at the meeting in order to give you a fuller understanding of the company's performance during the month.